Prevalence of Anxiety and Depression in Breast Cancer Patients and their Correlation with Socio-Demographic Factors

 Abstract

-Introduction: Being diagnosed with breast cancer or receiving surgery, radiation or chemotherapy as a treatment modality in itself is seen as a traumatic experience for many women.
-This emotional distress is in turn associated with reduced quality of life and can pose a negative influence on compliance with treatment.
-Ultimately leading to an elevated risk of mortality which is also seen as the sixth vital sign in cancer care.
+Background and objective: Being diagnosed with breast cancer or undergoing surgery, radiation, or chemotherapy as a treatment modality is often experienced as a traumatic event for many women.
+This emotional distress can negatively impact their quality of life and compliance with treatment, ultimately increasing the risk of mortality, which is considered the sixth vital sign in cancer care.
+The aim of this study was to estimate the prevalence of depression and anxiety in breast cancer patients and examine their correlation with socio-demographic factors.

 Introduction